 Jabari Parker is still the top recruit in the 2013 class.

 Parker, who led Chicago (Ill.)
-Simeon to their sixth state championship this past season, has been his dominant self on the spring the circuit, averaging 15 points and six rebounds a game for Mac Irvin Fire.
+Simeon to their sixth state championship this past season, has been his dominant self on the spring circuit, averaging 15 points and six rebounds a game for Mac Irvin Fire.

 Parker has an advanced skill set that allows him to score in a variety of ways.
 Using jabs, fakes and hesitation moves, Parker creates shot opportunities with ease and he's versatile enough to play facing the rim or with his back to it.